 One item to point out is that some stocks will not adhere to the nice boundaries of 61.8% and 38.2% for the choppiness index indicator.
 You will look at some charts and there will be all sorts of false signals above and below the boundaries of the indicator.

-This sort of chart action will be very evident on quick glance.
-A few breaches of the boundaries does not warrant writing off the indicator; however, if you cannot make heads or tails of it, please do not start modifying the settings to fit each security perfectly.
+This sort of chart action will be very evident at quick glance.
+A few breaches of the boundaries do not warrant writing off the indicator; however, if you cannot make heads or tails of it, please do not start modifying the settings to fit each security perfectly.